awchandra/flutter-test/README.md

 Install flutter gallery apk in your test device

 If run this on Windows env:
-1. Fill in udid and deviceName parameter in resources.robot with your udid
+1. Fill in udid and deviceName parameter in data.robot with your udid
 2. Start appium server:

     appium -a 127.0.0.1 --no-reset